 - Vegetarian meals — home-cooked and mostly organic (from our gardens!) with open access to our large community kitchen

-- Classes and opportunities for study, reflection, meditation and participation in community Buddhist practices.
+- Opportunities for study, reflection, meditation, and participation in community Buddhist practices.

 - Free domestic phone calls, free WiFi